 I LOVE working in creative spaces.
 Our first RV was a Class C Sunseeker.
 We realized that if I was going to be very effective with work I’d need to have a separate space where I wouldn’t get interrupted very often.
-Plus at that time we were both working and had very limited work space in that RV.
+Plus at that time we were both working and had very limited workspace in that RV.
 When we upgraded to our Heartland 5th Wheel Toy Hauler I started out with the Toy Hauler as my creative space.
 It was the office of my dreams.
 I would always have the deck down and we’d choose campsites with Million Dollar Views out of the back.

 One of my favorite things is the watch the Sunset while working on the Deck.

 Once Ella was born we shared the Toy Hauler in different shifts.
 Whenever she needed to sleep or nap I would move to the desk in the living room.
-Eventually I was officially kicked out to our built in Desk that came with our Road Warrior.
+Eventually, I was officially kicked out to our built-in Desk that came with our Road Warrior.
 I work during the day and then 2 out of 3 nights I’ll go to bed with Danielle for an hour or so and then get up and work in the night until around 3-4ish.
 If you want the pros of this Entrepreneurial Lifestyle you gotta put in the work.

 Getting Away from it All

 Sometimes I’ll head out and away from the RV to work remotely from my remote office space.
 Coffee shops, restaurants, even secluded wilderness areas I’ll go and set up shop for the day.
-This is great when I don’t want to be distracted from Ella and Danielle, or if I just want a change in scenery.
+This is great when I don’t want to be distracted by Ella and Danielle, or if I just want a change in scenery.

 We started our Marketing Company while we were on the road.
 We provide Social Media for over 25 RV Dealerships, work with campgrounds and manufacturers as well.
-Our 2 contractors that work for us we’ve never met, never even spoke to them on the phone.
+The 2 contractors that work for us we’ve never met, never even spoke to them on the phone.
 100% of our communication has been through text or email.
 We’ve gone totally digital and are completely mobile.